Updated 30 January 2020

 How do you use Contact Forms and Email Links?

-Should you choose to contact us using a contact form on our sites or an email link, the data you supply will be stored in our customer relationship management database or may be passed on to be processed by a third party data processor(s).
+Should you choose to contact us using a contact form on our sites or an email link, the data you supply will be stored in our customer relationship management database or may be passed on to be processed by a third party data processor(s) or may be sent an internal affiliated subsidiary/ organization for response.
 We do retain information from data requests in our customer relationship management system.
 Collated and transferred data is encrypted before being sent across the internet.
 We do not sell personal information.

 How do you use information we provide to you?